kmeng01/rome/README.md

 This repository provides an implementation of Rank-One Model Editing (ROME) on auto-regressive transformers (GPU-only).
 We currently support OpenAI's GPT-2 S/M/L/XL (up to 1.5B) and EleutherAI's GPT-J (6B).
 The release of a 20B GPT-like model from EleutherAI is expected soon; we hope to support it ASAP.

+Feel free to open an issue if you find any problems; we are actively developing this repository and will monitor tickets closely.

 [![Colab ROME Demo](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kmeng01/rome/blob/main/notebooks/rome.ipynb)

 <p align="center">